 Not to mention that you need to consider training classes that can cost up to $300, dog walks ($20 per walk), and pet sitting ($100–$300).

 12. The most expensive dog breed to care for is Samoyed, pet ownership statistics from 2020 indicate.

-Samoyed is the most expensive dog that will cost you $14,000 and maybe even apply for a loan (and even get approved with poor credit).
+Samoyed is the most expensive dog that will cost you $14,000 and maybe even apply for a loan (and even get approved despite the poor credit).
 These beautiful and mischievous dogs are not only rare, but they are also prone to health issues like cardiac disorders, corneal dystrophy, and autoimmune conditions.

 They could potentially become too expensive to care for, with therapies costing well up to $5,000.

 13. Cats are known for being low-maintenance, with annual pet expenses of just $162.